chiazo/word-adder/README.md

 # Word-Adder
-A program that originally parse igbo words + definitions from a website and now updates google sheet spanish vocab lists to include defintions & example sentences
+A program that originally parsed igbo words + definitions and now updates spanish vocab lists hosted on google sheets to include defintions & example sentences

 ## Built With